mendix/docs/content/en/docs/developerportal/collaborate/product-insights.md

 1. A pop-up survey in your app.
 2. A back-end dashboard in the developer portal to create surveys and aggregate your survey results.

-You begin by creating a mini-survey in **App Insights** in the Developer Portal, and then you implement the mini-survey by configuring the **App Insights – Mini-Surveys** module in Studio Pro.
+You begin by creating a mini-survey in **App Insights** in the Developer Portal, and then you implement the mini-survey by configuring the **AppInsights_MiniSurvey** module in Studio Pro.
 After the mini-survey is running, you can view responses that have been collected in **App Insights** and export the responses to an XLSX file.

 This document first describes all the pages in **App Insights** in the Developer Portal, and then it describes the procedure for running a mini-survey.